renovatebot/renovate/website/docs/configuration-options.md

 The PR title is important for some of Renovate's matching algorithms (e.g. determining whether to recreate a PR or not) so ideally don't modify it much.

 ## python

+Currently the only Python package manager is `pip` - specifically for `requirements.txt` and `requirequirements.pip` files - so adding any config to this `python` object is essentially the same as adding it to the `pip_requirements` object instead.

 ## rangeStrategy